mahemon/FedReFT_EMNLP2025_Rebuttal/README.md

 Question 1: In Table 3, FedReFT+ with rank=8 shows no improvement over Fed-SB in terms of both performance and the number of trainable parameters.

 Answer:
 The following table shows the performance efficiency and accuracy status of FedReFT+ over other baselines.
-FedReFT+ with rank 8 achieves similar accuracy, 75.66% but FedReFT+ is 1.03× parameter efficient.
-Also, Fed-SB uses LoRA rank 120, which is a significantly larger dimension for trainable parameters, which helps Fed-SB to achieve similar accuracy.
+FedReFT+ with rank 8 achieves a similar accuracy of 75.66%, while being 1.03× more parameter-efficient compared to Fed-SB.
+In contrast, Fed-SB utilizes a much higher LoRA rank of 120, which significantly increases the number of trainable parameters and contributes to its comparable accuracy.

-From Table 3, Federated fine-tuning performance of LlaMa-3.2 3B across five commonsense reasoning tasks with Mixed Task (MT) experimental setup where clients train on heterogeneous task mixtures to promote generalizable representations.
+From Table 3, Federated fine-tuning performance of LlaMa-3.2 3B across five commonsense reasoning tasks with Mixed Task (MT) experimental setup, where clients train on heterogeneous task mixtures to promote generalizable representations.
 | Method     | Rank (R) | Param (M) | Avg Accu (%) | FedReFT+(R 32) Param Effi. | FedReFT+(R 32) Accu (±)| FedReFT+(R 8) Param Effi. | FedReFT+(R 8) Accu (±)|
 |------------|----------|-----------|----------------|-----------------------|----------------|----------------------|----------------|
 | FLoRA      | 32       | 243.15    | 78.83          | 22.09×                | –2.61%         | 88.42×               | –3.17%         |